Large rock martin: Feeding

 The rock martin feeds mainly on insects caught in flight, although it will occasionally feed on the ground.
 When breeding, birds often fly back and forth along a rock face catching insects in their bills and feed close to the nesting territory.
 At other times, they may hunt low over open ground.
 The insects caught depend on what is locally available, but may include mosquitoes and other flies, Hymenoptera, ants and beetles.
 This martin often feeds alone, but sizeable groups may gather at grass fires to feast on the fleeing insects, and outside the breeding season flocks of up to 300 may form where food is abundant.
 Cliff faces generate standing waves in the airflow which concentrate insects near vertical areas.
 Crag martins exploit the area close to the cliff when they hunt, relying on their high manoeuvrability and ability to perform tight turns.

 A study of nine bird species including four hirundines showed that the more young there are in a nest, the more frequent are the parents' feeding visits, but the visits do not increase in proportion to the number of young.
 On average a solitary nestling therefore gets more food than a member of a pair or of a trio.
 Since the nestling period is not prolonged in proportion to the drop in feeding rate, an individual fledgling from a larger brood is likely to weigh less when it leaves the nest.
 However, a subspecies of the rock martin (P. f. fusciventris) was an anomaly in respect of both feeding rate and nestling time.
 There was no difference in parental feeding rate for members of a pair and members of a trio, but the nestling period averaged 1.5 days longer for trios than pairs.

 Predators and parasites

-Some falcons have the speed and agility to catch swallows and martins in flight, and rock martins may be hunted by species such as the peregrine falcon, Taita falcon, African hobby and wintering Eurasian hobby.
-Rock martins often share their nesting sites with little swifts, which sometimes forcibly take over the martin's nests.
+Some falcons have the speed and agility to catch swallows and martins in flight, and large rock martins may be hunted by species such as the peregrine falcon, Taita falcon, African hobby and wintering Eurasian hobby.
+Large rock martins often share their nesting sites with little swifts, which sometimes forcibly take over the martin's nests.
 In 1975, one of the first findings of the tick Argas (A.) africolumbae was in a nest of Ptyonoprogne f. fusciventris in Kenya, at that time the martin was described under its synonym Ptyonoprogne fuligula rufigula (Fischer & Reichenow).